-Workplace safety risk assessments are conducted in a unique way at each company.
-However, there are some general, basic steps that should be part of every company’s workplace risk assessment.
-These steps can be tailored easily to specific company and industry needs in order to make sure that company’s comply to laws and regulations that govern various industries.
-Many of the risks employees face in the workplace are easy to spot and do not require a complex solution.
+Workplace safety risk assessments may be conducted differently at different companies.
+However, there are some basic steps that should be part of every company’s workplace risk assessment.
+These steps can be tailored easily to company and industry needs in order to make sure companies comply with laws and regulations that govern different industries.
+Many of the risks employees face in the workplace are easy to spot and don’t require a complex solution.

-The Health and Safety Executive outline and explain 5 tips for conducting a risk assessment:
+The Health and Safety Executive (HSE) website outlines and explains five tips for conducting a risk assessment:

 1. Identify the hazards:

 Consulting lists developed by safety groups can also help you to look for specific hazards in the workplace.
-The Ontario Service Safety Alliance provides a great chart that you can view here, outlining different categories of hazards, where they can be found, as well as the type of risk or illness that can present itself should the hazard remain unattended to.
+OSHA has provided a great graphic outlining six categories of hazards and their risks.
 Review past incident reports and complaints in order to ensure that the corrective action actually managed to reduce as much risk as possible.

 Past reports are a great place to look to for less obvious hazards.
-The HSE also recommends considering the long term effects of the work environment on employees.
-Loud noises and other factors may not seem harmful to your employees, but what happens is they are exposed to these everyday for many years?
+The website also recommends considering the long term effects of the work environment on employees.
+Loud noises and other factors may not seem harmful to your employees, but what happens is they are exposed to these every day for many years?

 Note: There is a difference between risks and hazards outlined by the group at Healthy Working Lives: